digipres/publications/ipres/ipres-2016/papers/web-archiving-environmental-scan.md

   preservation-related findings.
 The scan was commissioned by Harvard Library and made possible by the generous support of the Arcadia Fund.
 creators:
-- Truman, Gail
+- Gail Truman
-- Goethals, Andrea
+- Andrea Goethals
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:502842/download
 grand_parent: iPRES